-Protecting the Joints:
+Protecting the Wooden Shutter Joints

-Often times, wooden shutters fail at the joints.
-Adding a simple copper cap to the top of the shutter will help keep weather and moisture off the top of the shutter where the side stile joints are exposed.
-We recommend our Shutter Copper Cap product which is available from 12” to 22” wide and fits all shutters from 1” to 1-1/8” thick.
 This Copper Cap is shaped in a way that deflects rain and moisture away from the shutter top.
 The Shutter Copper Cap can be added to existing wooden shutters already primed and painted for extra protection.
+These fit with our louvered, paneled, and classic shutters.